 How Do I Get Trained?

-If you cannot attend one of the above sessions, or if you are interested in setting up a training for your campus group or department, please send an email to firstname.lastname@example.org.
+If you are interested in setting up a training for your campus group or department, please send an email to firstname.lastname@example.org.

 Information for Students